Florida has its share of ant species. Some ants are harmful to cats and dogs in Florida.

 Pharaoh ants are a type of ant found throughout the United States.
 If you see them, it is essential to have a professional exterminator take care of them because they can ruin your home.
 They lie to chew on wood, paper, and other organic materials.

-These types of ants in Florida are also known for their aggressive behavior, so if you have an infestation, you may want to call for help.
+These ants in Florida are also known for their aggressive behavior, so you may want to call for help if you have an infestation.

-To avoid an infestation, inspect anything imported into your home from outside sources.
+Inspect anything imported into your home from outside sources to avoid an infestation.

-One of the worst ways these types of ants will enter your home is through appliances such as refrigerators or washing machines.
+One of the worst ways these ants will enter your home is through appliances such as refrigerators or washing machines.

-You should also thoroughly clean up any spills on the floor with wet towels or rags, as this could lead to an infestation.
+You should also thoroughly clean up any spills on the floor with wet towels or rags, which could lead to an infestation.

 Red imported fire ants are some of the most common types of ants in Florida.
 These ats originated from South America, where they get their name.
-Red imp red fire ants are among the most significant types, measuring 1/4 and 1/2 inches long.
+Red imported fire ants are among the most significant types, measuring 1/4 and 1/2 inches long.

 They have a distinctive reddish color with black legs and a white abdomen with two nodes or spines on either side.